 You can download the Albert app for both iOS and Android devices.
 Apple device users rate Albert higher than those using Google’s Android operating system.
 The experience is similar across both devices, and you get access to the same features.

-The app has a very clean interface and is easy to use and navigate through.
+The app has a very clean interface and is easy to use and navigate.
 You can also find plenty of tutorials and how-tos on Albert’s website should you get stuck or want more information about how a particular feature works.

 Apple users can download the app from the App Store, while Android users must head to the Google Play Store.
 Downloading the app is free; however, you’ll need to make sure the app is compatible with your operating system version.
-In the App Store, it places 22nd in the Finance category, with over 5 million downloads in the Google Play Store.
+In the App Store, it places 28th in the Finance category, with over 161,000 ratings.

 Alternatives to Albert

 Acorn is a fintech app designed to help you save and invest money.
-There are two plans to choose from – Personal, which costs $3.00 per month, and Family, which costs $5.00 per month.
+There are three plans to choose from – Personal, which costs $3.00 per month; Personal Plus, which costs $5.00 per month; and Premium, which costs $9 per month.
 Like other similar apps, Acorns is not a bank but provides bank accounts and debit cards through Lincoln Savings Bank or nbkc Bank.

 Acorns have some interesting and unique features, such as Acorns Earn, which allows you to earn stock or money when shopping, finding a new job, or inviting friends.
 Acorns also will enable you to invest in Bitcoin-linked ETFs, IRAs, UTMA/UGMA accounts, and many others, helping you diversify your portfolio.